drakes/sd_ship_builder/README.markdown

   * Browser-based, no install required.

-  * Includes light, medium, and heavy fighters, scouts, and shuttles, plus basic weapon systems.
+  * Ship types include light, medium, and heavy fighters, scouts, and shuttles.

+  * Weapon systems include all standard cannons, launchers, and torpedoes.

+  * Basic ship options.

 ## Known Bugs

-  * Front-only firing arc when crew is one is not enforced in IE(8)
+  * Front-only firing arc when crew is one is not enforced in IE(8).

+  * Ship options are not sorted, after being deleted they return to the select in the order they are deleted.

 ## Future

 There are plenty of features yet to be implemented:

-  * More ship options

-  * Ship quirks

-  * Gunboats, freighters, and larger ship classes
+  * Gunboats, freighters, and larger ship classes.

+  * Ship quirks.

-  * Encoding serialized designs to shareable URLs
+  * Encoding serialized designs to shareable URLs.

-  * Allowing multiple ship designs on a single page, to total points for building a squadron
+  * Allowing multiple ship designs on a single page, to total points for building a squadron.

-  * Or rely on tabs for multiple ship designs, and prepend a ship name to title (if entered)
+  * Or rely on tabs for multiple ship designs, and prepend a ship name to title (if entered).

-  * Changing from design to play mode to lock down designs and allow damage to be tracked
+  * Changing from design to play mode to lock down designs and allow damage to be tracked.

-  * Saving designs in cookies or local storage
+  * Saving designs in cookies or local storage.

-  * Optimizations and loading speed improvement
+  * Optimizations and loading speed improvement.

 ## Development Dependencies

 In order to work with the code and contribute to the project, you should be familiar with:

-  * [Prototype][7] (included)
+  * [Prototype][7] (included).

    [7]: http://prototypejs.org/